Blessan-Alex/redbox-v2/knowledge-bank/django-app-service-audit.md

 ## **Executive Summary**

 The Django App Service is the **primary microservice** in the Redbox system, serving as both the web frontend and backend API.
-It's a full-stack Django 5.1 application with modern web components, real-time chat via WebSockets, and comprehensive document processing capabilities.
+It's a full-stack Django 5.1 application with modern web components, real-time chat via WebSockets, and **basic document processing capabilities**.

+**Critical Finding**: Despite the architecture documentation describing a sophisticated RAG system, the Django App **lacks the core RAG pipeline** - specifically missing chunking, embedding generation, and vector search.
+It passes **ALL uploaded documents as full text** to the LLM without any semantic retrieval.

 **Key Stats:**
 - **Port**: 8090